Efunsetan Aniwura: Personal life

 Born in Ikija-Egba in the 1820s, Aniwura's family moved to Ibadan after the fall of Ikija in the 1820s.
 Her father, Chief Ogunrin, was a warlord from Ikija, while her mother was from Ile-Ife.
 Her entrepreneurial drive was reported as an inheritance from her mother, who was a petty trader.
-Aniwura's regular visit to the market alongside her other further enhanced her achievement as a trader.
-She was married multiple times, and had a child, whom she lost at birth.
+Aniwura's regular visit to the market alongside her mother further enhanced her achievement as a trader.
+She was married multiple times and had a child, whom she lost at birth.
 This event has been the subject of numerous historical writings, and has been attributed to influencing the latter parts of her life, both positively (in terms of focus) and negatively (in terms of ruthlessness).